 Chargeback Laws are Just One Part of the Equation

 The credit card chargeback laws outlined above form the foundation of the chargeback system here in the US.
 But of course, they’re just the basics.
 You also need to account for decades of overlapping—and often redundant—industry policies and practices.

 Plus, those rules can change at any time.
-For example, Visa overhauled their entire process in 2018 with the Visa Claims Resolution system.
-Mastercard is in the process of doing the same with their Mastercard Dispute Resolution Initiative.
-Smaller changes happen inconsistently.
+For example, Visa overhauled its entire process in 2018 with the Visa Claims Resolution system.
+Mastercard did something very similar with their Mastercard Dispute Resolution initiative.
+Other minor updates and rule changes happen constantly.

 The payments industry is infamous for inconsistency.
 That’s why bad actors find it easy to abuse processes and leverage them to commit fraud.
 Others, simply unable to understand the rules, accidentally cause tens of billions dollars in losses every year due to friendly fraud.
 The chargeback laws, as they exist, are vital consumer protections, but they're in desperate need of an update to bring them in line with the realities of the digital marketplace.

 Trying to navigate through decades’ worth of chargeback laws is not an easy task.
 As a result, many businesses choose to simply write-off chargebacks as something that’s too complicated to bother with.

 This is not the right approach, though.
 After all, you should spend valuable time growing your business, not researching arcane credit card chargeback laws and network regulations.
 You can’t afford to let those efforts go to waste.

 Better chargeback management is possible, and it can make everything a lot easier in the long run.
 Continue below and learn how you can free-up time and resources and recover revenue in the process.